 In the oral defense, the student briefly describes their written responses and answers questions from the committee.
 The oral exam provides an opportunity for the student to clarify possible shortcomings in the written exam and to engage in in-depth discussions to move forward the student’s thinking.

-After the discussion, faculty confer and determine the outcome of the exam.
-Reponses (written and oral) to each question are evaluated independently.
+After the discussion, faculty confer as a committee and together determine the outcome of the exam.
+Responses (written and oral) to each question are evaluated independently.
 For each question, a student may:

 - Pass with no revisions

 - Pass with minor revisions (to be assessed by the committee chair only)